Guatemala | Birding Guatemala’s Highlands and Lake Atitlán

 • Arrival and departure transfers based on individual flight schedules

-• Full time expert birding naturalist guide for duration of program
+• Full time expert birding guide for duration of program

 • Carbon Offset